 No electricity on both sides of the border.
 The great storm that the United States is experiencing has triggered the demand for gas in that country and, like communicating vessels, has put Mexico on the ropes.
 According to the CFE, gas prices increased by 5,000%, and the pipelines from Texas supplying the combined cycle plants in the north were frozen.
 More than four million Mexicans were without electricity on Monday.

-The National Energy Control Center (Cenace), the electricity system operator, has once again called on the population to turn off lights and "close curtains to conserve heat" in view of new load cuts scheduled for this afternoon in 12 states.
+The National Energy Control Center (Cenace), the electricity system operator, has once again called on the population to turn off lights and "close curtains to conserve heat" because of new load cuts scheduled for this afternoon in 12 states.
 The risk of massive blackouts is not yet present and that these temporary disconnections are made to give stability to the system and avoid a new collapse.
 Meanwhile, the manufacturing industry has estimated losses of 2.7 billion dollars, according to estimates released Tuesday by Index, the maquiladora association.

 This electricity disaster has fueled an already heated debate on the future of the energy model.
 Gas accounts for 60% of the country's generation and is by far the main source of energy - renewables account for around 10% of production and hydroelectric power for almost 9%.
 This demand is largely covered by imports from the United States, which have grown in recent years to cover more than 70% of needs, according to the latest available data.
 There is, therefore, a double dependence on gas and imports.
 The government has decided to fill the gap created by the lack of gas with coal and fuel oil-fired power plants, the most polluting energy sources.